IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 {{!RFC4343}}.
 For example, "pvd.example.com." or "PvD.Example.coM."
 would refer to the same PvD.

-While resolving names, executing the default address selection algorithm {{!RFC6724}} or executing the default router selection algorithm when forwarding packets ({{!RFC4861}},
+While performing PvD-specific operations such as resolving names, executing the default address selection algorithm {{!RFC6724}} or executing the default router selection algorithm when forwarding packets ({{!RFC4861}},
 {{!RFC4191}} and {{!RFC8028}}), hosts and applications MAY consider only the configuration associated with any non-empty subset of PvDs.
 For example, a host MAY associate a given process with a specific PvD, or a specific set of PvDs, while associating another process with another PvD.
 A PvD-aware application might also be able to select, on a per-connection basis, which PvDs should be used.
 In particular,